- New Recipes

 7-Eleven Cherry Slurpee

 Put on a big red smile.
 Now you can make your own version of the popular convenience store slush, complete with brain freeze.
-You must have a blender to make this clone of 7-Eleven's Slurpee, and enough room to stick that blender into your freezer to get it nice and thick.
-This recipe gets close to the original with Kool-Aid mix and a little help from cherry extract, but you can make this drink with any flavor Kool-Aid mix (if you decide to make some variations, don't worry about adding extract).
-This recipe makes enough to fill one of those giant-size 32-ounce cups you find at the 7-Eleven.
+You must have a blender to make my 7-Eleven's Slurpee recipe, and enough room to stick that blender into your freezer to get it nice and thick.
+My recipe gets close to the original with Kool-Aid mix and a little help from cherry extract, but you can make this drink with any flavor Kool-Aid mix (if you decide to make some variations, don't worry about adding extract).
+My recipe makes enough to fill one of those giant-size 32-ounce cups you find at the 7-Eleven.
 Now I should hack the spoon-straws.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits and Shakes by Todd Wilbur